Table of Contents

 Supabase Authentication is an open-source identity service that includes lightweight MFA capabilities built directly into the Supabase platform.
 Developers can enable MFA using OTP and time-based one-time passwords (TOTP) while also supporting passwordless login via magic links and social providers.

-Because Supabase is built on PostgreSQL, it provides strong data integrity and granular access control alongside authentication, allowing teams to manage identity and authorization through a single open-source stack.
+Because Supabase is built on PostgreSQL, it provides strong data integrity and granular access control alongside authentication, allowing teams to manage identity and authorization through a single, developer-focused open-source stack.
 Supabase delivers a Firebase-like developer experience but with full transparency, data ownership, and flexible deployment options.

 Key capabilities